mtlynch/whatgotdone/README.md

 What Got Done uses [UserKit](https://docs.userkit.io/) for user authentication.
 For user signup, user login, and password reset, What Got Done loads the UserKit UI widgets in JavaScript.
 On the backend, the `auth` package is responsible for translating UserKit auth tokens into What Got Done usernames.

-### Integration tests

-What Got Done's integration tests use Cypress and follow the testing pattern defined in the article [End-to-End Testing Web Apps: The Painless Way](https://mtlynch.io/painless-web-app-testing/).
-The testing architecture consists of four Docker containers (see [docker-compose.yml](https://github.com/mtlynch/whatgotdone/blob/master/integration/docker-compose.yml)):

-* What Got Done container
-* Cypress container
-* Test data manager

-The integration test is entirely self-contained, so nothing that happens during testing affects anything outside of the docker-compose environment.

-To run the integration tests yourself, see the [section below](#optional-run-integration-tests).

 ## Contributing to What Got Done

 Interested in contributing code or bug reports to What Got Done?
 That's great!
 Check our [Contibutor Guidelines](https://github.com/mtlynch/whatgotdone/blob/master/CONTRIBUTING.md) for more details.